HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/grenade_box.md

 # Location & Spawning

-Grenade Boxes only spawn inside the [Warehouses](/buildings/warehouse) on the map, and have a 10 percent chance to replace a normal [Box](/obstacles/box).
+Grenade Boxes only spawn inside the [Warehouses](/buildings/warehouse) on the map, and have a 10 percent chance to replace any normal [Box](/obstacles/box) inside the Warehouse.

 # Loot & More

-The Grenade box drops either a single [Frag Grenade](/weapons/throwables/frag_grenade) or a single [Smoke Grenade](/weapons/throwables/smoke_grenade).
+The Grenade Box drops either a single [Frag Grenade](/weapons/throwables/frag_grenade) or a single [Smoke Grenade](/weapons/throwables/smoke_grenade).

 # Tips

 - If you're trying to find an emergency weapon early game, these have a 50% chance to drop a Frag Grenade.

 # Trivia

+- The Grenade Box was designed by Croissant

 # History